-What does it mean to repent?
+What does repent mean?
 Repenting is to admit your guilt before God.
 It is recognizing the spiritually bankrupt state you are in because of your actions.
 To repent means to plead guilty.

 3. To Repent Is To Accept The Invitation

 To repent means to accept the invitation to a party.
 A party we don’t deserve to be in, but one that Jesus invites us into.

 This plays out over and over again in Jesus stories.
 Those who repent, those who plead guilty, admit their faults, and turn toward God are invited into the party.